Pima County is committed to helping its constituents obtain the information they need to be able to fully participate in their government.

 Viewers also may have access to current video and audio recordings of recent Board meetings for a 90-day period.
 After that 90-day period, video and audio recordings will then be archived.

-for the minimum system requirements for watching the videos.
+help site for the minimum system requirements for watching the video.
+If you are having trouble viewing, please visit the Granicus troubleshooting site

 At that point, there are many ways to access archived Board meetings.